Compare usage-based car insurance quotes online

 to Canada’s top financial institutions

-In order to opt-in to a usage-based insurance program it requires either a telematics devices installed inside a vehicle or via an app on your smartphone.
-Both systems measure your driving behaviour data like acceleration, turns, distance travelled, and braking to name a few.
-That data is shared with your insurance company to prove that you are consistently a good driver, so that they can reward you with cheaper car insurance.
+In order to opt-in to a usage-based insurance program it requires either a telematics device installed inside a vehicle or via an app on your smartphone.
+Most companies have transitioned to an app based program.
+Both systems measure your driving behaviour data like acceleration, turns, distance travelled, and braking.
+That data is shared with your insurance company to prove that you are consistently a good driver, so that they can reward you with a cheaper car insurance premium.

 What are telematics devices